ericrommel/test-box-website-with-selenium/README.md

     $ cd desired/path/
     $ git clone https://github.com/ericrommel/test-box-website-with-selenium.git

+### Configuration
+You have to change the Configuration.properties files in order to add your own settings, for example, a correct email address and password for access the AUT

+    # configure properties
+    - Go to /src/test/resources
+    - Open and edit the Configuration.properties file
+    - Change the properties 'rightEmail' and 'rightPassword' and use one that can access the http://www.box.com

 ### Run
 This project has been done using IntelliJ as the IDE.
 From there, it is easy to configure and run the project.